 My mother was this short woman: 4 foot 11.

-Mary Tyler, Executive Director of the National Conference for Community and Justice Greater Dayton.
+Mary Tyler, former executive director of the National Conference for Community and Justice Greater Dayton.
 CONTRIBUTED PHOTO

 Honestly, I’d never seen her actually look like that.
 It’s like she grew.
 She talked to the teacher told the teacher that I had a right to be there just like all the other kids and that I was a smart little girl.
 Then she was going down to talk to the principal and she did.